“Everyone needs to get back to their

 "You white people need to find your own traditions.
 They're out there.
 You don't need ours."
 Vine Deloria Jr. (Lakota)

 As we ponder the ethical questions of re-landing to place, there are also affirmations being offered by important leaders in the non-native social justice, transformational healing and ancestral arts communities.
-Here is a sampling of those voices.
+Here are a sampling of those voices.

 “Each of us has the ability to act powerfully for change.
 Together we can regain that ancient and sustaining harmony, in which human needs and the needs of our companions on the planet are held in balance with the sacred, self-renewing processes of Earth.”
 David Suzuki

 "The world is in an ecological and spiritual crisis and those of us who are close to our roots are best equipped to effect change and facilitate the healing of Indigenous cultures, the land, the planet, and the heart of humanity."
+Griogair Labhruidh

 With or without modernity “we are hard-wired to experience everything our ‘deep time’ Ancestors experienced, and our own wildness.”
 Frances Weller

 "The primary reason that white people, especially white Americans, appropriate from marginalized traditions is because they have been stripped of their own.
-And if we want white Americans to stop doing that, the best remedy is to encourage them to respectfully and carefully learn about and reclaim their own ancestral traditions."
+And if we want white Americans to stop doing that, the best remedy is to encourage them to respectfully and carefully learn about, and reclaim their own ancestral traditions."
 Alley Valkyrie

 “Each of us has the ability to act powerfully for change.
 Together we can regain that ancient and sustaining harmony, in which human needs and the needs of our companions on the planet are held in balance with the sacred, self-renewing processes of Earth.”
 David Suzuki

 "The world is in an ecological and spiritual crisis and those of us who are close to our roots are best equipped to effect change and facilitate the healing of Indigenous cultures, the land, the planet, and the heart of humanity."
+Griogair Labhruidh

 With or without modernity “we are hard-wired to experience everything our ‘deep time’ Ancestors experienced, and our own wildness.”
 Frances Weller

 "The primary reason that white people, especially white Americans, appropriate from marginalized traditions is because they have been stripped of their own.
-And if we want white Americans to stop doing that, the best remedy is to encourage them to respectfully and carefully learn about and reclaim their own ancestral traditions."
+And if we want white Americans to stop doing that, the best remedy is to encourage them to respectfully and carefully learn about, and reclaim their own ancestral traditions."
 Alley Valkyrie

-How did those of us descended from the Settler Society lose our ancestral connections?
 In our rush to colonize the Americas, we gave up our bonds to our places of ethnic origin, and our indigenity as connected to those lands.
 Consciously or not, with the founding of the Americas the sacrifice of our spiritual ecology and ancestral knowledge, and the lack of white ethnic or cultural identity has affected our empowerment and psychological well-being.
 Not totally secure in our sense of belonging to the “new world,” we accepted the imperialist paradigm and expressions of false nationalism that were imposed upon us.
 The building of Empire has forced us to become caricatures of ourselves, and we endlessly sift through myriad identities and cultural surrogates while ignoring the treasures and truths in our own authentic ancestral traditions.

 The call to reclaim our own Indigenous Knowledge can be reframed by the many exciting new movements in neopaganism, rewilding, primitivism and ethnocultural reconstruction that are happening today, and our cultural recovery is well underway.
 Yet our process of reindigenization must also mean rejecting Empire and the dictatorship of the western paradigm, with its unsustainable economic system, religious dominance, white supremacy, intersectional oppressions, harmful technology and all the philosophies that are killing the planet.
 By declaring ourselves as earth-connected peoples again we are reaffirming a return to ourselves, to a respect for all life, to earth-connected culture, to peaceful co-existence and to honoring the Earth in all we think, say and do.
 What could be more important?